 Starting with version 9.0 of OSA, improvements of the IBIS/ISGRI imaging software have been made by taking into account the presence and exact location of the screws, inserts and glue used to hold the mask in place.

-This is done by excluding the detector pixels onto which these defects are projected by a bright source in the field of view.
+defects are projected by a bright source in the field of view.
 This operation yields a seven-fold improvement in sensitivity around bright sources, which, in turn, allows for the detection of much fainter sources (see Figure 12).